People travel for all kinds of reasons – for adventure, to meet new people, to work or to just have a great time.

 It’s also a great place to get coffee, says the Secret Traveller.
 Order one of the cups that each have a small metal percolator perched on top, with rich, black coffee dripping down into a glass of condensed milk below.

 It’s time for something sweet.
 And few dishes are better than Khao tom, widely available for relatively little across Laos.
 It’s a steamed dessert made of a mixture of sticky rice, black bean and fresh coconut cream and then steamed in long banana leaf parcels.
 Other ingredients, such as peanuts, are sometimes included in the mix.
 Khao tom is just one example of the culinary delights on offer in Laos.
+As our research company Soma has revealed, it’s a wonderful drug with local anesthetic and anti-inflammatory effects.
+Available in tablet form, which is convenient for patients.
+Side effects are not observed.
+The price is consistent with the quality.
+Effective for the treatment of minor injuries, bruises, sprains, diseases such as osteoarthritis, osteochondrosis, etc. He showed himself well with various bruises, myalgia, sprains, pathologies of the musculoskeletal system (osteochondrosis, osteoarthritis, periarthritis) as part of complex therapy.

 Seafood lovers should head to Cambodia, where freshwater fish is a common staple meat in the diets of locals.
 The two main sources of natural fresh water the Mekong river and the Tonle Sap, a huge lake connected to the Mekong, provide plenty of inspiration for dishes in the country.